 About burlap pillows.

-There are some awesome ones HERE, and here are a few I likey:
+There are some awesome ones HERE, and here are a few I like:

 Love turned wood candlesticks?
 Me too.

-Find some lovely contenders HERE, and here is a set of 3:
+Find some lovely contenders HERE, and here is one at a great price point:

 The wall treatment is Stikwood (Hamptons).
 It is reclaimed wood (pine) with a painted, very rustic finish that is a gorgeous white – not creamy and just a bit of light grey weathering.
 No nails or glue, just peel and stick.
 We installed it in 3 hours, and you can read that story HERE.